#SOASCALAIS

 SOAS Goes To Calais

-SOAS Goes to Calais is a project based at the School of Oriental and African Studies [London] which works against the devastating effects of an inhumane border regime in Northern France and across Europe.
+SOAS Goes to Calais is an unofficial project organised for the last 15 years out of the School of Oriental and African Studies [London], and which works against the devastating effects of an inhumane border regime in Northern France and across Europe.

 We do this by organising regular solidarity trips to the Calais region and other parts of Europe, in which we volunteer with local organisations, carry out frontline support work with refugees and migrants in camps and elsewhere, and put on occasional musical events.
 The core team consists of members of the SOAS Ceilidh Band.
 In recent years, we have also organised trips to Paris, Athens, Berlin, Istanbul and Lebanon.

-The principal activity of the trips is the organisation of musical encounters (including the bringing of musical instruments into the camps, informal concerts in the jungles, and a ceilidh dance (in February 2024 this will be a Bal d'Hiver at the MER refugee aid centre in Calais).
+The principal activity of our trips is the organisation of musical encounters (including the bringing of musical instruments into the camps, informal concerts in the jungles, and a ceilidh dance in the evening).
+Our activities also include music-making with local musicians.
+And some of our people volunteer with the humanitarian aid agencies (food kitchens etc).

 In London, we organise public meetings and talks to raise awareness of the issue, and hold fundraising parties and concerts, open to SOAS students, SOAS staff, and the general public.
 Through our work runs the belief that this is a political issue as well as a humanitarian one.